×

 When we asked expats and global nomads about the quality of medical care in Japan, they replied:

 "In Japan, medical services are highly advanced and of a very high quality.
 The country has a comprehensive healthcare system that provides access to a wide range of medical services, including preventive care, diagnosis, treatment, and rehabilitation.
 Japan also has a well-developed network of hospitals and clinics, staffed by highly trained and experienced medical professionals.
-Patients can expect to receive personalized care and attention, and the latest medical technology is often used to ensure the best possible outcomes," remarked one expat in Japan.
+Patients can expect to receive personalized care and attention, and the latest medical technology is often used to ensure the best possible outcomes," offered one expat living in Japan.

 About the Author